 - Shopping ads — direct conversion via TikTok Shop

-- Promotion through the vibrant influence of the community, via native trends and collaborations
+- Promotions through the vibrant influence of the community, via trends and native collaborations

 - Advertising opportunities on YouTube :

-- In-stream ads - before, during and after videos
+- In-stream ads — before, during, after videos

 - Display ads and targeted bannering